osate/osate2/analyses/org.osate.analysis.resource.budgets/help/markdown/busload.md

 A bus or virtual bus can be marked as supporting broadcast communication by associating `true` with the property `SEI::Broadcast_Protocol` on the component.
 When this is the case, all the connections bound to the bus/virtual bus that share the same source feature instance are merged into a single communication.
 That is, analysis acts as if a single message is sent over all the connections simultaneously, instead of counting a single message for connection.

 When a bus/virtual bus supports broadcasting, analysis creates a "broadcast group" for each set of bound connections that share a source feature.
-In what follows connections are considered separately from broadcast groups.
+In what follows, connections are considered separately from broadcast groups.
 That is, the connections in a broadcast group are replaced by the single broadcast group for analysis purposes.
 The treatment of broadcast groups is further elaborated in the following sections.

 ### Specifying Budget and Capacity